MonikaSzucs/comp-2825-computer-architecture-organization/class-3/readme.md

 received:
 00000011
 - what if this was supposed to be all 1's?
-- then again we have a detectable but uncorrectable error.
+- then again we have a detectable error but uncorrectable error.
 We don't know we are wrong. to be clear: we would "change it" to 00000000 and not know we were wrong.

 ## how can we make this code better?
 Code X
 0000 0000 0000 0000
-- lets choose a 16 bit word instead of 8
+- lets choose a 16 bit word instead of 8 bit word

 Why is this new code better than code A?
 - more clairity
 - we can fix a 4 bit error now with code x

 0000 0000 0000 1111
-- we can fix a 4bit error no problem now comepared to before
+- we can fix a 4 bit error no problem now comepared to before
 - we can fix up to a 7 bit error

-- if its 8 bit error then its in the middle so its uncorrectable
+- if its 8 bit error then its in the middle so its detectable but uncorrectable

 ## On a quiz say
 with code x a 9 bit error is not correctable because we will assume we are in the wrong direction so we will get close to the wrong word and we will try to make it better so we will aim for another bit

 - anyway more than half way wrong we will assume is the other target and it is a wrong assumption.
-- we can only fix a hamming less than 50%
+- we can only fix a  less than 50% of hamming distance of errors

 - code X hamming distance is 16 bits
-- we can fix 1 -7 bit errors
+- we can fix 1-7 bit errors
 - an 8 it error is unfixable looks exactly half like each of 2 words
 - 9 to 15 bit erros make the word more closely look like a WRONG word: unfixable too

 - a 16 bit error is not even detectable
 Ex. send 1111 1111 1111 1111
 receieve 0000 0000 0000 0000
-so 16 bit errors are neither detectable nor correctable
+so 16 bit errors are `neither detectable nor correctable`

 7 bit error:
 sent:       0000 0000 0000 0000